 With so many mops with different features and prices, choosing one can be a bit of a headache.
 However, we have analyzed consumer trends and reviews on these mops and shall present the top steamers that have the best reviews, features and cost.

-This cleaner has over 700 reviews that give it an overall four out of five star rating on Amazon.
-Consumers simply love this steam cleaning mop and it comes competitively priced at under $100.
+This cleaner has well over 8500 reviews that give it an overall four and a half out of five star rating on Amazon.
+Consumers simply love this steam cleaning mop and it comes competitively priced at under $90.

-This steamer does an excellent job on all types of bare floors including vinyl, tile, hardwood, laminate etc. It does a great job cleaning hard and sticky messes off of floors and is easy to operate.
+This steamer does an excellent job on all types of bare floors including tile, marble, stone, sealed hardwood, laminate, linoleum, etc. It does a great job at light cleaning jobs but also cleaning hard and sticky messes off of floors and is super easy to operate.

-This machine is not flimsy by any means and is sturdily built to withstand some wear and tear.
-This is certainly a high quality mop on a low end budget.
+This machine is not flimsy by any means even though it is made from light weight plastic.
+The reason for this is so that is is light and easy to maneuver while still remaining a high quality mop on a low end budget.

 Consumers love this product for many reasons (Not just its celebrity as seen on Tv mop status!).